 Taxpayers may also be able to obtain a ruling from the Mexican Tax Administration in order to apply a higher financial leverage (i.e. not the 3:1 debt-to-equity ratio) if they support with the Mexican tax authorities that the particularities of their business activities required a higher leverage.
 Also, the thin capitalisation rules do not apply to entities that are part of the Mexican financial sector for the realisation of their business activities.

 In addition, taxpayers may be entitled to use the sum of the average balances of their capital contributions account (CUCA) and their (CUFIN) to determine the 3:1 debt-to-equity ratio instead of shareholders’ equity.
-As of January 1, 2022, the initial and ending non-amortized tax losses balances must be taken into consideration for purposes of computing the limit.
+As of 1 January 2022, the initial and ending non-amortised tax loss balances must be taken into consideration for purposes of computing the limit.
 Taxpayers that opt to apply this alternative for the thin capitalisation computation must continue to use it for at least five years.
 Note that the alternative computation is mandatory for those taxpayers that do not apply Mexican GAAP.
-This option will not be available when the result obtained is greater than 20% of the accounting capital in the relevant fiscal year, except in those cases in which taxpayers demonstrate to the tax authorities (during an audit), that the driving elements behind said differences have valid business reasons and that the CUCA, CUFIN and the non-amortized tax losses balances have proper supporting documentation.
+This option will not be available when the result obtained is greater than 20% of the accounting capital in the relevant fiscal year, except in those cases in which taxpayers demonstrate to the tax authorities (during an audit) that the driving elements behind said differences have valid business reasons and that the CUCA, CUFIN, and the non-amortised tax loss balances have proper supporting documentation.

 Specific provisions dealing with the disallowance of interest expenses for debt financing structured though back-to-back loans should also be closely observed.